 I'm saying that is a possibility.

-Even if that is the truth of the story, Alex is completely misrepresenting it to be some kind of an Antifa Black Lives Matter thing, as opposed to it being a group of gun absolutists who we'd absolutely love if only they were a little bit more universally racist.
+Even if that is the truth of the story, Alex is completely misrepresenting it to be some kind of an Antifa Black Lives Matter thing, as opposed to it being a group of gun absolutists who you'd absolutely love if only they were a little bit more universally racist.

-So, Alex touches back on the story of the doctor who's super into hydroxychloroquine, who also believes that people are having sex with demons in their sleep and what have you.
+So Alex touches back on the story of the doctor who's super into hydroxychloroquine, who also believes that people are having sex with demons in their sleep and what have you.

 I just wanted to jump in to correct myself a tiny bit here.

-After recording the episode, I went back and I watched the video of this from Alex's show, and this is not actually an instance of Steve Pachanik saying this twice, although it sounded a lot like it if you were listening to it.
+And this is not actually an instance of Steve Pieczenik saying this twice, although it sounded a lot like it if you were listening to it.

 I went and watched the video, and it is actually a weird editing thing that InfoWars screwed up.